AeroMarine Products Pebble Paving epoxy is very waterproof. It is

 How do I repair an existing pebble paved surface?

 For small repairs, mix epoxy in a coffee can or other disposable container.
 Using disposable gloves, add pebbles as needed to create enough material to complete the repair.
 Apply with a trowel or spatula.
 Larger repairs are similar to a new applications.
 Mix the resin and hardener, add the pebbles in a mixing trough or wheel barrow, and apply with a trowel.

 How often should I re-coat the pebbles with epoxy?

 We recommend recoating residential applications every 4 years, commercial applications every 2 years.
 It can be applied just like paint using paint rollers.
-For light re-coats, a regular nap paint roller works well.
+For light re-coats, a medium nap paint roller works well.
 We frequently receive questions about installations that haven’t been recoated for 12 to 15 years.
 At the point, it’s best to apply a thick coating to refresh the installation.
 The best way to apply a thick coat is with a thick nap roller or an acoustic ceiling roller.
 When purchasing AeroMarine Products Pebble Paving epoxy, consider the reduced coverage achieved when applying a thick coat.

 What temperature and weather conditions are required?